 Nadia Pessoa is an award-winning harpist whose career has spanned performances throughout the U.S., Canada, China, and Europe.
 A versatile performer known for her distinctive sound, she has appeared as a soloist at Avery Fisher Hall, with the Lima Symphony Orchestra, and with the Fort Collins Symphony, where she made her debut playing the Ginastera Concerto in 2005.

-Nadia has performed with the National Philharmonic, Richmond Symphony, Annapolis Symphony, Fairfax Symphony, Alexandria Symphony, Concert Artists of Baltimore, Washington Concert Opera, Eclipse Chamber Orchestra, Apollo Chamber Orchestra, New World Symphony, the National Symphony, the Kennedy Center Opera House Orchestra, and the National Gallery of Art Orchestra.
-She served as principal harpist for The Nutcracker with the Moscow Ballet, Richmond Ballet, Manassas Ballet Theatre, and the Washington Ballet.
+Nadia has performed with the Richmond Symphony, Annapolis Symphony, Fairfax Symphony, Alexandria Symphony, Concert Artists of Baltimore, Washington Concert Opera, Eclipse Chamber Orchestra, Apollo Chamber Orchestra, New World Symphony, the National Symphony, the Kennedy Center Opera House Orchestra.
+She has served as Principal Harpist for The Nutcracker with the Moscow Ballet, Richmond Ballet, the Manassas Ballet Theatre, and The Washington Ballet, and also performed for The Washington Ballet's recent productions of Giselle and Prokofiev's Romeo and Juliet at the Kennedy Center.

 Growing up in a musical household, Nadia began playing the Latin American folk harp at the age of two, and spent her formative years composing and performing throughout Puerto Rico and Brazil with her father, who is also a harpist.

-She holds degrees from Indiana University and the University of Michigan, and also studied music history, German, and chamber music in Vienna, Austria.
+Nadia holds degrees from Indiana University and the University of Michigan, and also studied in Vienna, Austria.
 She is the recipient of awards from the National Society of Arts and Letters, the Fort Collins Symphony, the American Harp Society, the National Federation of Music Clubs, and Downbeat Magazine.
 Nadia attended the National Orchestral Institute, Domaine Forget, the Henry Mancini Institute, and spent two summers as the resident harpist at the Music Academy of the West in Santa Barbara, where she was a featured soloist in Ravel's Introduction and Allegro.

 Nadia can be heard on the GRAMMY award-winning recording of William Bolcom's Songs of Innocence and Experience, under the direction of Leonard Slatkin, which was released on the Naxos label and won four 2005 GRAMMY awards, including "Best Classical Album."